mfatihercik/errless/README.md

 ## ErrLess: Bringing Go 2.0 Error Handling to Go Today

 Below code sniped is the same function(`printSum`) implemented with ErrLess.
 The implementation is almost the same with the GoLang 2.0 Error Handling Proposal.
+In here, we inspired from ["try proposal"](https://github.com/golang/proposal/blob/master/design/32437-try-builtin.md) for naming of the functions.

 ```go
 func printSum(a, b string) (err error) {